ECB officials say bond-buying helping to revive inflation

 Speaking to Reuters in Vienna, ECB policymaker and Austrian central bank chief, Ewald Nowotny, said the number of government bonds with negative yields was declining.

-"Developments in the past week have been helping with the (bond-buying) programme,” Nowotny said.
+"Developments in the past week have been helping with the (bond-buying) program,” Nowotny said.

-"The number of bonds with interest rates in negative territory has decreased, which helps for the execution of the programme."
+"The number of bonds with interest rates in negative territory has decreased, which helps for the execution of the program."

-Some economists have voiced concerns that the ECB's bond-buying programme risks crowding out other investors, while fiscal rigour in countries such as Germany means the ECB will be buying debt far faster than the government issues it on a net basis.
+Some economists have voiced concerns that the ECB's bond-buying program risks crowding out other investors, while fiscal rigor in countries such as Germany means the ECB will be buying debt far faster than the government issues it on a net basis.

 But ECB President Mario Draghi dismissed these concerns in a letter to Spanish member of the European Parliament, Ramon Tremosa i Balcells, dated May 7 and released on Friday.

-"The implementation of the expanded asset-purchase programme is proceeding smoothly," he wrote.
+"The implementation of the expanded asset-purchase program is proceeding smoothly," he wrote.

-"Concerns about the scarcity of bonds are therefore not warranted," he said, adding: "The programme is sufficiently flexible to be adjusted should circumstances change."
+"Concerns about the scarcity of bonds are therefore not warranted," he said, adding: "The program is sufficiently flexible to be adjusted should circumstances change."

 (Reporting by Marc Jones and Francesco Canepa in London, Michael Shields, John O'Donnell and Angelika Gruber in Vienna and Hugh Lawson in Frankfurt; Editing by Susan Fenton)